How to Use Anki for Long-Term Retention of Course Material

 What makes a good Anki flashcard?

 A good Anki card tests exactly one piece of information — this is the minimum information principle.
 Cards should be atomic: one question, one answer.
 They should use simple, direct language and test understanding rather than rote verbatim recall.
-Cloze deletion cards (fill-in-the-blank) are particularly effective for concepts embedded in context.
+Cloze deletion cards are particularly effective for concepts embedded in context.
 Always ensure you understand the material before making a card — Anki cannot create understanding, only reinforce it.
-Cards should also be personally meaningful where possible, and difficult cards should include a mnemonic or personal association on the back to strengthen the memory hook.

 How many new Anki cards should I add per day?